Qadomy/Weather/README.md

 WeatherApp fetches weather data from WeatherAPI.com.
 Ensure you have an API key from WeatherAPI.com and include it in your project's environment variables or as specified in the app's documentation.

+Unit Testing:
+This test checks if our app correctly gets weather information for a specific city and handles errors when things go wrong.
+We use Mockito to pretend we're talking to a real weather service, allowing us to simulate different scenarios without needing an actual internet connection.

  <tr>